airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

 ## Subscriber Middleware

 Subscriber middlewares will be called at your `handler` function call.
-Using it you can patch the incoming message body right before passing it to your consumer subscriber or catch any handler exception with returning fall-back value to publish (middleware return value will be published then).
+Using it, you can patch the incoming message body right before passing it to your consumer subscriber or catch any handler exception by returning a fallback value to publish (the middleware return value will be published then).

-In this case, you need to implement `consume_scope` middleware method:
+In this case, you need to implement the `consume_scope` middleware method:

 ```python linenums="1"
 from typing import Callable, Awaitable